divarvel/blog/posts/2014-03-31-create-clean-database-schemas-easily-with-jinx-database-tools.md

 The code is on github: <https://github.com/divarvel/jdbt>

-You only have to describe the schema of your data in a concise language, and jdbt automatically add implicit constraints and generate full SQL output.
+You only have to describe the schema of your data in a concise language, and jdbt automatically adds implicit constraints and generate full SQL output.

 jDbT automatically adds a primary key if there is none explicitely declared.
 It also detects foreign references, assumes that columns are not nullable by